Kraisie/SeriesTracker/README.md

   * If there are multiple matches you may need to select the desired series in the following screen
 * Search a series in your local series by opening the menu and clicking on "Search for a series"
 * Updates your local series data by clicking on "Update".
+* Right-click a series in the main menu and click on "Information" to see some information about that series.

 ![Panel with information to each series](images/InfoPanel.png)